 Above all, enjoy everything this wonderful country has to offer and let your sense of humor, adaptability, and patience guide you through the experience of a lifetime.
 Relax and have a good time.
 We look forward to greeting and showing you around Lakeside!

-Sign up now for our August 12-17, 2018 program and see if Lakeside living is in your future!
+Sign up now for our one of our fast track learning seminars and see if Lakeside living is in your future!